Al Lang Stadium: Current stadium

 In 1947, the city of St. Petersburg demolished Waterfront Park and constructed a modern baseball park on the same site.
 It was named Al Lang Stadium in honor of his many years of service to the city and his continual promotion of baseball in the area.
 The St. Louis Cardinals and New York Yankees shared the new ballpark in its first spring training season.

 The stadium underwent a major reconstruction in 1976, expanding its capacity to 7,227.
 It was renovated again in 1996; the project cost $640,117 and included disability accommodations.
 When the expansion Tampa Bay Devil Rays began using the park for spring training in 1998, local utility Florida Power purchased the park's naming rights for $150,000 per year, and the city rechristened it Florida Power Park at Al Lang Field.
 When Florida Power was acquired by Progress Energy in 2003, the stadium's name was changed to Progress Energy Park.
 The naming rights agreement expired in 2011, and the facility's name reverted to Al Lang Stadium.

 Description

 Al Lang Stadium's grandstand faces the southeast, giving almost every seat a view of the St. Petersburg harbor and Tampa Bay beyond the left field wall.
 The stadium is constructed primarily of reinforced concrete, and the public portions of the facility include very few enclosed and air conditioned areas.
 A unique concrete cantilevered overhang shades many of the grandstand seats from the afternoon sun, and the stadium's waterfront location is often cooled by a sea breeze.
 During the 2015 renovation, the Rowdies replaced all of the seats in the grandstand, refreshed fan areas under the grandstand, and extensively updated many of the club and gameday operation areas.
 In addition, a portion of the outfield wall was removed and two banks of uncovered bleachers installed in its place, adding several hundred seats on the sideline of the soccer pitch opposite the grandstand.

+2024 hurricane impacts

+Due to damage incurred by Hurricane Helene and Hurricane Milton upon the stadium and surrounding area, the Tampa Bay Rowdies were forced to play their final two home games of the 2024 USL Championship season at IMG Academy's Soccer Complex in Bradenton.